 - Interpretation and translation services

 - Renewable energies, including solar, water and wind

 More than simply a language

-SFA’s modern languages program doesn’t just teach language – it allows students to experience German culture firsthand.
-Regular visits to the SFA campus by German poets, novelists, historians and notable public figures bring Germany and German culture directly to the classroom.
+The professors in SFA’s modern languages program don't just teach language – they allows students to experience German culture firsthand.
+German poets, novelists, historians and notable public figures visit SFA's campus to bring Germanic culture directly to the classroom.
 SFA’s German language students have the opportunity to study for a semester or an academic year at our partner university, the Universität Koblenz-Landau, and to participate in faculty-led study abroad classes in Frankfurt, Leipzig, Munich and Berlin.
 The German program at SFA provides cultural lessons that prepare you for life in a modern, globalized society.

 Undergraduate programs and requirements